nubs/code-coverage-presentation/README.md

 # Inital Release
 Currently all of the project's tests pass however code coverage is not 100%.
-You can see this by downloading the code and running `build.php`
+You can see this by downloading the code and running `build.php`.

 ## Here are a few cases in which testing may be difficult.